Politics of Austria: Head of State

 Austria's head of state is the Federal President (Bundespräsident), elected by popular vote for a term of six years and limited to two consecutive terms of office.
 Former president Heinz Fischer was elected for a second term on 25 April 2010.
 He was succeeded by President Alexander Van der Bellen, who was elected on 4 December 2016.
 The office of the Federal President is largely ceremonial, although the constitution allows the president to dismiss the cabinet as a whole or to dissolve the National Council and call new elections.

 Head of Government

 The Federal Chancellor (Bundeskanzler) is appointed by the Federal President.
 Although he is head of government, he has no power to direct other members of the government.
-Following the Ibiza affair, on 30 May 2019, President Van der Bellen appointed President of the Constitutional Court Brigitte Bierlein to serve as Federal Chancellor of an technocratic interim government until the formation and installation of a new political government following the parliamentary elections to be held later that year.
+Following the Ibiza affair, on 30 May 2019, President Van der Bellen appointed President of the Constitutional Court Brigitte Bierlein to serve as Federal Chancellor of a technocratic interim government until the formation and installation of a new political government following the parliamentary elections to be held later that year.